raspberrypilearning/target-practice/en/step_3.md

 The target will be made of up a number of circles with different sizes but the same centre coordinates.

 Add two more circles to represent an inner circle and the bullseye.

-Remember to change the `fill()` before drawing each circle.
+Change the `fill()` before drawing each circle.

 --- code ---
 ---